 Race Relations, Cross Cultural Understanding, and Human Rights

-The Race Relations, Cross Cultural Understanding and Human Rights (RCH) Coordinator supports the statement of principles of Tri-County Regional School Board (TCRSB).
-The TCRSB recognizes its responsibility to provide equity of access and opportunity for all students and staff to learn, work and develop in an environment that is affirming, respectful and inclusive.
+The Race Relations, Cross Cultural Understanding and Human Rights (RCH) Coordinator supports the statement of principles of Tri-County Regional Centre for Education (TCRCE).
+The TCRCE recognizes its responsibility to provide equity of access and opportunity for all students and staff to learn, work and develop in an environment that is affirming, respectful and inclusive.
 We have obligations under the Nova Scotia Human Rights Act, the Canadian Human Rights Act, the Canadian Charter of Rights and Freedoms, and the United Nations Declaration of Human Rights.
 The Board opposes any form of harassment/discrimination by any member of its education community, or anyone associated with the board in any capacity.

 View our documents available for download by clicking the button below.

 Joe Bishara RCT, CCC